Last Updated on March 2, 2021 by Shaun Snapp

 This is compounded because SAP has reseller agreements with Oracle and IBM, so they have to be very careful how they position SAP HANA’s capabilities.
 I don’t work for SAP, so I don’t have to be careful.
 Furthermore, I didn’t like the Oracle comparison because it’s very database-centric, and businesses are application and process-centric.
 Here’s an alternative view on the world.”

-The comment that the comparison is very database centric is odd, as HANA is a database, and the discussion here is about databases.
+The comparison is very database centric and odd, as HANA is a database, and the discussion here is about databases.

 “In the projects I’m working on, we find that the sheer number crunching capability of HANA means that we can solve problems we couldn’t solve in DB2 or Oracle.
 For instance, we put together a real-time management dashboard for one company; this was based on 34 separate complex questions that displayed in one dashboard.
 Using the HANA platform, we could get an end-end page load on an iPad in under 3 seconds based on real-time data.
 There’s no way that this could have been built on DB2 or Oracle – it took 30-40 seconds and that’s not an acceptable response time for a mobile app.”